MLA hostel in Mumbai evacuated, following bomb scare

 Mumbai, Sep 29: An MLA hostel in south Mumbai was evacuated after the city police received a phone call about a bomb being placed in the building, an official said on Tuesday.

-However, no bomb was found after a search in the premises and the phone call turned out to be a hoax, he said.
+However, no bomb was found after a search on the premises and the phone call turned out to be a hoax, he said.

 The incident took place on Monday night when an unidentified person called the police, saying a bomb was placed inside the Akashvani MLA hostel, located near the state secretariat, the official said.